iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.optum___12.9.01.000_00/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.americanwell.android.member.optum 1 reviews"/>
 </p>

-> It cost me $60 and I have medicaid.
-And they did nothing.
-"It's their policy to not prescribe medication for a UTI or infection."
-It took me 4 months to pick up the app and talk to a doctor and I got nothing.
-I can't go to a doctor's office, so that's it.
-I will either get better on its own or kill me. $60 and I'm on SSI.<br> :date: __2021-06-19 01:56:24__
+> Don't waste your money.
+It cost me $60 and I have medicaid.
+As God is my wittness, they did nothing!
+"It's their policy to not prescribe medication"and "you're going to need lab work done."
+Then he refered me to an out of buisness quick care.
+So, I googled to find another.
+There are places online, like Quest Diag, that charge as little as $20 or free w/ins.
+AND overnight me the at home lab kit to drop off at the lab.
+Then call in the script if I need one for no extra fee.
+No app needed either.<br> :date: __2021-06-23 07:15:20__

 > State required for teledoc with state mandated insurance, service sucks<br> :date: __2021-06-16 10:44:50__